kleislilabs/kleislilabs/posts/ai-outsourcing-guide-2025.md

 **Step 4 – Mitigate Downsides**

 - Dual-track code reviews by retained architect.
-- Equity-linked milestone bonuses to vendors for align- ment[^11].
+- Equity-linked milestone bonuses to vendors for alignment[^11].
 - Contractual escrow for core model weights if vendor exits.